pasciaks/sabio/scrum.md

 ### ----- WILL ACCOMPLISH -----

+                [ ] Dig deep into how Skills works in Create and Update for Friends...

+                [ ] Dig deep into Create and Update and use of UserId and Id in route (like UpdateStatus(int id, string statusId))
+                        Create (ModelAddRequest model, int currentUserId) for Add Update (ModelUpdateRequest model, int currentUserId, int id) for Update

-                [ ] Modify int currentUserId to nvarchar(128) string
+                [ ] Modify int currentUserId to nvarchar(128) string - Or just continue to .ToString() it...

                 [ ] Need to be consistent in naming (i.e. don't like -> GetTop)

-                [.. ] TODO - implement Interfaces and services for Create (ModelAddRequest model, int currentUserId) for Add [.. ] TODO - implement Interfaces and services for Update (ModelUpdateRequest model, int currentUserId, int id) for Update
-                [.. ] TODO - implement Interfaces and services for UpdateStatus (ModelUpdateStatusRequest model, int currentUserId, int id, string statusId) for UpdateStatus

-                [ ] Get very detailed about PROCs and inner workings ... ensure UserId and other fields implemented/all working appropriately.

                 [ ] TODO - ObjectResult result = null; // TODO FIX THIS LIKE BaseResponse response = null;